codespell-project/codespell/README.rst

     pip install --user --upgrade git+https://github.com/codespell-project/codespell.git

 * It has been reported that after installing from ``pip``, codespell can't be located.
 Please check the $PATH variable to see if ``~/.local/bin`` is present.
 If it isn't then add it to your path.
-* If you decide to install via ``pip`` then be sure to remove any previously installed versions of codespell (via you OSs preferred app manager).
+* If you decide to install via ``pip`` then be sure to remove any previously installed versions of codespell (via your platform's preferred app manager).

 Updating the dictionary
 -----------------------